-I am currently an Assistant Project Scientist at UC Riverside, working with Big Data technologies.
+I am currently a software application developer at Caltech, working on software for the European Space Agency's Euclid mission.
 I am also the principal developer of NebulOS—a Big Data platform, specifically intended for scientific data analysis.
-In April 2016, I finished working on the photometric redshift estimation pipeline simulation for the proposed Caltech/JPL mission, SPHEREx, and now I am beginning to investigate ways of using deep neural networks (deep learning) to gain insights into data from cosmological simulations and observations.
+In April 2016, I finished working on the photometric redshift estimation pipeline simulation for the proposed Caltech/JPL mission, SPHEREx.
+Please note that I am not currently seeking employment.

 This website is intended to provide more detail than a standard résumé.
 Please explore the site to learn about my skills and experience.
 In many cases, clicking a keyword or phrase reveals more details.
 For example, clicking the link below reveals a timeline of my academic and professional milestones.